usama-nadeem-turing/MBPP/README.md

 Options:
-  --demo              Run in demo mode with only 3-4 problems --split TEXT        Dataset split to use (train, validation, test) [default: test] --max-problems INT  Maximum number of problems to process --model-url TEXT    URL of the model server [default: http://localhost:18000/v1/chat/completions] --model-name TEXT   Name of the model to use [default: Qwen/Qwen2.5-1.5B-Instruct]
+  --demo              Run in demo mode with only 3-4 problems --split TEXT        Dataset split to use (train, validation, test, or "all" for all splits) [default: test] --max-problems INT  Maximum number of problems to process --model-url TEXT    URL of the model server [default: http://localhost:18000/v1/chat/completions] --model-name TEXT   Name of the model to use [default: Qwen/Qwen2.5-1.5B-Instruct]